Amjad0202/Inspireme/README.md

 ## 📞 Support

-For support, email support@inspireme.com or join our Slack channel.
+For support, mamamjadali@gmail.com or join our Slack channel.

 ## 🔮 Roadmap